American Chamber of Commerce in Taiwan: Taiwan White Paper

 Each year, AmCham publishes a white paper that summarizes AmCham's recommendations to the government and public on legislative, regulatory and enforcement issues that have a major impact on the quality of the business environment.
 The primary purposes are information and advocacy.
 The paper assesses the Taiwan business climate on both the macro level and sector by sector.
 It provides a review of the status of last year's priority issues, states the current issues identified by AmCham's industry-specific committees, and offers recommendations to the U.S. government.

 Taiwan Business TOPICS

 The chamber's flagship publication provides year-round reporting and policy analysis in support of chamber advocacy.
 First issued in 1969, TOPICS has become the definitive voice on the Taiwan business climate for executives, government officials, the media, and academics.
 The magazine appears monthly and enjoys widespread distribution to prominent officials, elected representatives, and think tanks in the United States and Taiwan.
 The June issue is devoted to the Taiwan White Paper.

 Hsieh Nien Fan

-An AmCham tradition since 1970, the Hiseh Nien Fan (End of the Year) banquet is an opportunity to thank Taiwan government officials for their assistance in the previous year.
+An AmCham tradition since 1970, the Hsieh Nien Fan (End of the Year) banquet is an opportunity to thank Taiwan government officials for their assistance in the previous year.
 Customarily, Taiwan's sitting president is the keynote speaker.
 In 2023, American Institute in Taiwan chair Laura Rosenberger delivered remarks.